Age Of Empires 4 Has Some Killer Future Ideas For Newer RTS Players

 So I put the question to World’s Edge franchise creative director Adam Isgreen and Relic game director Quinn Duffy.
 We’d already been talking about making real-time strategy games smarter, especially since the Age developers are partnering with Microsoft Research to help train the game’s AI.

-“That’s a tough question,” Quinn, who has been at Relic long enough to be a senior designer and lead designer all the way back to the Homeworld, Dawn of War and Company of Heroes days, said.
+“That’s a tough question,” Duffy, who has been at Relic long enough to be a senior designer and lead designer all the way back to the Homeworld, Dawn of War and Company of Heroes days, said.
 “You get the multiplicative effect of adding civs.
-We’re going to ship with 8, and obviously we’re going to add more, and that is a lot of information to retain.”
+We’re going to ship with eight, and obviously we’re going to add more, and that is a lot of information to retain.”

 “But there’s so much that can be done.
 A lot of this was motivated from Killer Instinct, where I wanted to create a tutorial was great for fighting games.
 Having things like the Art of War added to the Age games was because of that — I want to educate people again, how do we do this,” Isgreen said.
 “I want more of that.
 I would love immediate learning — and we don’t have this yet, but this is where I’d love to go — is like you finish a match, and your score screen, ‘Hey, this is where you lost the game, right here.’”